 The Victims of Terrorism Overseas Compensation Scheme is administered by the Ministry of Justice and designed to provider longer term financial support to victims of terrorism to cover loss of earnings, compensation and expenses.

-To claim, send the relevant application form to the Criminal Injuries Compensation Authority - their address is:
+To claim, send the relevant application form to the Criminal Injuries Compensation Authority:

 Criminal Injuries Compensation Authority